bd/twidor/README.md

 * Up/down/right/left arrows key labels are not shown, since current lessons do not use them.
 * For Typemax, while the keyboards does not show mouse buttons, mapped mouse buttons do work for training purposes.
+* Twidor silently ignores input of upper-case letters, since the original design was for training on lower case only.

 ## How to Build